 - Director Business Process Excellence

-Graduates who complete this course will have studied the ASQ and the Quality America Black Belt Body of Knowledge material and may sit the externally accredited ASQ and/or Quality America Six Sigma Black Belt examinations.
+Graduates who complete this course will have studied the ASQ Black Belt Body of Knowledge material and may sit the externally accredited ASQ Six Sigma Black Belt examination.

 Note: For external ASQ Six Sigma Black Belt certification, ASQ requires two completed projects with signed affidavits or one completed project with signed affidavit and three years of work experience in one or more areas of the Six Sigma Body of Knowledge.
 If the student wishes to gain an additional ASQ certification, then this will have to be organised separately by the student.